vmg265/PSP-Media-Suite/README.md

 - Hit Send Queue to PSP, and let it do its thing, Music doesnt take long, Videos take less than 1/4th of the actual video duration (so a 4min long Music video would be downloaded, converted and sent within a minute)
 - Done, unplug your psp and enjoy the stuff you downloaded in the Music and Video sections of the XMB (NOTE)- Use this tool responsibly and do not download media that you dont own a license for.
+(NOTE)- If search results fail to load in the future, ensure it is up to date by running: pip install -U yt-dlp

 # VIDEO DEMO (v1.3) ↓
 [![PSP-Media-Suite-Demo](https://img.youtube.com/vi/JdQSQSG4Vfc/maxresdefault.jpg)](https://youtu.be/JdQSQSG4Vfc)
+(video shows v1.3, v1.4 brings new changes which you can learn about in the releases page)

 # Build from source Instructions-
 **WINDOWS USERS**